WHEN ARRIVING FOR AN EMERGENCY

 HOSPITALIZATION AND CONTINUING CARE

-You may call the hospital after 12:00 pm to discuss your pet’s progress.
+You may call the hospital after 1:00 pm to discuss your pet’s progress.
 If the doctor is not available to take your call, a technician who is familiar with your pet will be able to speak with you directly.
+If you would like to speak to the overnight doctor about your pet’s overnight stay, please call prior to 7:00 am.

 While your pet is in the hospital, we can provide the following advanced life support services and treatments: